ronxjansen/ferry/README.md

 # Ferry

-Ferry is a command-line tool for deploying Docker based applications to one or more remote VPS over SSH.
-It provides a simple way to manage deployments, environment variables, logs, and rollbacks across multiple servers.
+Your own Fly.io.
+Ferry allows you to deploy Docker based apps to your own VPS.
+It provides a simple way to manage deployments, environment variables, logs, databases, rollbacks and more across multiple servers.
+And the beauty of it costs you nothing on top of your existing VPS hosting.

 <div align="center">
   <img src="./assets/gopher.png" alt="Golang gopher on a Ferry" width="300">